Kryptiique/spotify-tiering/README.md

 This allows easy flow of data between the data storage endpoint (which is currently a SQLite database) and the client frontend.
 For data such as playlist updates, comments, and ratings, the Client hooks into the server using websockets so that the data is live.

+To browse the schema and write test queries yourself, start the server locally and visit `http://localhost:8888/graphql` in your favorite browser.
+This will take you to Graph-iQL page, a graphical interface for testing out sending and receiving data.
+While you should definitely do this locally, please refrain from doing it on the actual site, as the mutations can be pretty damaging.
+We'd like for users NOT to be suddenly dropped from their circles, thank you very much.

 ### SQLite Database

 This stores all the information related to the operation of the app.
 The database is unmanaged for the most part